Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Turning -categories into tensor -categories, I

 We start with the following setting, which will be called condition a).

-a) Let ${\mathcal C}$ be a tensor category and ${\mathcal C}^+$ a C*-category, and assume that we have an equivalence of linear categories We shall always assume that every object of ${\mathcal C}^+$ is completely reducible into a finite direct sum of irreducibles.
-We wish to upgrade ${\mathcal C}^+$ to a tensor $C^*$-category via ${\mathcal F}$.
+a) Let ${\mathcal C}$ be a tensor category (resp. a braided tensor category) and ${\mathcal C}^+$ a $C^*$-category, and assume that we have an equivalence of linear categories Assuming that every object of ${\mathcal C}^+$ is a finite direct sum of irreducible objects, we wish to use ${\mathcal F}$ to upgrade ${\mathcal C}^+$ to a tensor $C^*$-category (resp. a braided tensor $C^*$-category with unitary braided symmetry).

 In this section we discuss a result which characterizes when a solution exists and is unique.

-We shall derive two variants, the first applies to unitarizable tensor categories and will be useful in Sect.\ref{VOAnets2} where we shall construct unitary tensor structures for the C*-category of unitary representations of several classes of Vertex Operator Algebras.
-The main strategy is that of constructing unitary tensor structures on tensor categories or transfer them from old structures to new structures.
-We also note that this result gives a positive answer to a question posed by Galindo in \cite{Gal} on uniqueness of unitary tensor structures on tensor categories.
-The second variant will be useful in Sect. \ref{18}, \ref{19}, \ref{20} where unitary weak quasi-Hopf algebras will be constructed with a direct method from the braiding for certain general ribbon categories and in particular for those arising from the quantum groups at roots of unity.
+We shall derive three main applications.
+The first one is the proof that Beilinson-Feigin-Mazur category $\tilde{\mathcal O}_\ell$ is a braided tensor $C^*$-category with unitary braided symmetry, and is presented in Theorem \ref{BFM}.
+The second is the explicit construction of a similar structure on the module category of the affine vertex operator algebra $V_{{\mathfrak g}_k}$ endowed with Huang-Lepowsky braided tensor category structure, see Theorem \ref{TheoremUnitaryBraidRepAffine}.
+A third application a positive answer to a question posed by Galindo in \cite{Gal} on uniqueness of unitary tensor structures on tensor categories, Theorem \ref{Galindo}.

+A variant of the abstract results of this section will be useful in Sect. \ref{18}, \ref{19}, \ref{20} were unitary weak quasi-Hopf algebras will be constructed with a direct method from the braiding for certain general ribbon categories and in particular for those arising from the quantum groups at roots of unity.